kwurst/CS-448/Syllabus.md

 Assignment Category | Percentage
 ---|:-:
-Attendance and Participation in Team Status, Planning, Estimation, and Review Meetings | 25% Peer Reviews | 20%
+Attendance and Participation in Class (Team Status, Planning, Estimation, and Review Meetings) | 25% Peer Reviews | 20%
 Blog posts with Reflections on Learning and Work Products | 25% Blog posts on Professionalism Readings | 15%